hjpr/suplex/README.md

 Pass the event to a session manager.
 This manager will attempt to refresh a stale session, and if that fails, you can specify an event to trigger like sending user to re-login.

-If let_tokens_expire is passed as True, then the session manager will not refresh the session and will simply trigger the event on_failure if a token is expired.
+If let_jwt_expire is passed as True, then the session manager will not refresh the session and will simply trigger the event on_failure if a token is expired.

 ```python
 # Frontend